 Learning is impacted by prior knowledge (and misunderstandings), a learners’ belief system, and environmental barriers.
 Environmental barriers include economic, physical, political, linguistic, ethno-cultural, and social ones.
 For example, societal barriers include gender bias.

-From constructivism, I utilize Vygotsky’s sociocultural learning theory to address misconceptions.
-For instance, I coined a term called, “smart mistakes”.
-These types of errors are often based on preconceived rules, such as the application of false cognates to a second language.
-In this situation, the learner is drawing from their first language, which is part of their socio-cultural background.
+From constructivism, I utilize Vygotsky’s (1978) sociocultural learning theory to address misconceptions.
+For instance, I use a term called, ‘smart mistakes’ These types of errors are often based on preconceived rules, such as the application of false cognates to a second language.
+In this situation, the learner is drawing from their first language, which is part of their sociocultural background.